MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 [AcquireTokenForClient](xref:Microsoft.Identity.Client.ConfidentialClientApplication.AcquireTokenForClient(System.Collections.Generic.IEnumerable{System.String})) checks the **application** token cache itself and updates it.

+See [Token cache types](../../how-to/token-cache-serialization.md#token-cache-types) for details on differences between application and user token caches.

 ### Scopes to request

 The scope to request for a client credential flow is the name of the resource followed by `/.default`.
 This notation tells Microsoft Entra ID to use **application level permissions** declared statically during the application registration.
 The API permissions must be granted by a tenant administrator.